layer-3/docs/docs/legacy/resources/legal/general-t-and-c.md

 r) give the impression that a User Submission emanates from or is endorsed by the Operator or its Associates or any other Person if that is not the case.

-s) have more than one registered identity on the Website, or use any Digital Assets Wallet on a one-time, "throwaway" basis; any such additional Digital Assets Wallets or one-time "throwaway" Digital Assets Wallet may be frozen, terminated or suspended at the absolute discretion of the Operator.&#x20;
+s) have more than one registered identity on the Website, or use any Digital Assets Wallet on a one-time, "throwaway" basis; any such additional Digital Assets Wallets or one-time "throwaway" Digital Assets Wallet may be frozen, terminated or suspended at the absolute discretion of the Operator.

 t) where you are subject to prohibitions or restrictions as set forth in these Terms, access the Website or use any Services utilizing any virtual private network, proxy service, or any other third-party service, network, or product with the effect of disguising your IP address or location, or access the Website or use any Services using a Digital Assets Address in or subject to the jurisdiction of any Prohibited Jurisdiction or Government or Government Official thereof.

-u) post, submit, publish, display, or transmit any advertising or promotional material without the prior written consent of the Operator or its Affiliate.&#x20;
+u) post, submit, publish, display, or transmit any advertising or promotional material without the prior written consent of the Operator or its Affiliate.

-v) utilize a Digital Assets Wallet, any Services or the Website for the financial or other benefits of a Prohibited Person; or&#x20;
+v) utilize a Digital Assets Wallet, any Services or the Website for the financial or other benefits of a Prohibited Person; or

-w) violate, promote, cause a violation of, or conspire or attempt to violate these Terms of Service or applicable Laws.&#x20;
+w) violate, promote, cause a violation of, or conspire or attempt to violate these Terms of Service or applicable Laws.

 Any use as described in this paragraph shall constitute a “**Prohibited Use**”.
 If Layer3 Fintech Ltd. determines or suspects that you have engaged in any Prohibited Use, Layer3 Fintech Ltd. may address such Prohibited Use through an appropriate sanction, in its sole and absolute discretion.
 Such sanction may include, but is not limited to, removing or declining to post any User Submissions you provide, making a report to any Government, law enforcement, or other authorities, without providing any notice of you about any such report; confiscation of any Fiat Currencies, property, proceeds, or Digital Assets in any Digital Assets Wallet that you have on the Website; and, suspending or terminating your access to any Services or Fiat Currencies, property, or Digital Assets from any Digital Assets Address or Digital Assets Wallet.
 The Operator may, at its sole and absolute discretion, seize and deliver your property to any applicable Government, law enforcement, or other authorities where circumstances warrant.
 In addition, should your actions or inaction result in Loss being suffered by the Operator or any of its Associates, you shall pay an amount to the Operator or the Associate so as to render the Operator or the Associate whole, including, but not limited to, the amount of taxes or penalties that might be imposed on the Operator or the Associate.